paulwizviz/learn-microservices/topics/domain.md

-# Domain Driven Design
+# Domain Driven Design: Key Concepts

-Domain-Driven Design (DDD) is a software development approach that centres on a structure and language of the code that matches that of the business domain.
+Domain-Driven Design (DDD) is a software development approach that centres on a structure and language of the code that matches the business domain.
 It’s about creating a shared language between domain and technical experts, so the words used by the domain expert are the same as those in the code.
 The shared language is then used to build a rich model of the domain, describing the objects and the interactions between them. (see [DDD Building Blocks](https://www.youtube.com/watch?v=xFl-QQZJFTA)).

 ## Core Elements of a Domain Model

-The following are core modeling elements to construct a domain model:
+A **model** is a simplified representation of a real-world object, system, or concept.
+Its purpose is to help us understand, analyze, or predict the behavior of something that is too complex, large, or abstract to be studied directly.

+A toy like LEGO is compose is multiple components: bricks, plates, tiles, etc. The components could be assembled to resemble a real world thing like a house.
+Each component could represent a component of a real world house.
+Likewise with DDD, there are a number of components that could be use to model a business domain, and these are:

 * [Aggregates](#aggregates)
 * [Bounded Context](#bounded-context)